 Baking soda has many uses around the house, and many people are surprised that it can also be used in pool care.
 But what does baking soda do to a pool?

 Baking soda is actually sodium bicarbonate, which is alkaline, so adding it to a pool that is too acidic will raise the pH and also the total alkalinity.
 This will allow the chlorine in the pool to work more effectively to keep the pool water clean and clear.

-Many people head to their local pool supply store and buy relatively expensive “pH or alkalinity increaser” believing to be some kind of specialist product.
+Many people head to their local pool supply store and buy relatively expensive “pH or alkalinity increaser” believing it to be some kind of specialist product.
 However, most tubs of this just contain sodium bicarbonate – simple baking soda.
 So if you can, just go and buy some baking soda in bulk and save money.

-What does baking soda actually do in a pool?
+What does baking soda do in a pool?

 Baking soda is generally used to neutralize a pool if it is too acidic.
 This is because baking soda is alkaline, normally with a pH of around 8-8.3.
 So it is not strongly alkaline – just slightly above neutral.

 The benefits of baking soda to a pool are numerous and include: